Legit-Labs/legitify/docs/gitlab/project/repository_require_code_owner_reviews_policy.md

 ---
 layout: default
-title: Code review is not limited to code-owners only in default branch
+title: Code Review Is Not Limited to Code-Owners Only in Default Branch
 parent: Project Policies
 grand_parent: GitLab Policies
 ---

-## Code review is not limited to code-owners only in default branch
+## Code Review Is Not Limited to Code-Owners Only in Default Branch
 policy name: repository_require_code_owner_reviews_policy

 severity: LOW